FizzeyDev/ChampionsTools/README.md

 - **1 vs 1** — the classic calculator: two Pokémon, damage both ways
 - **1 vs All** — one Pokémon against a full team (paste a Showdown-format team or build it manually)
 - **All vs 1** — a full team against one Pokémon
+- **All vs All** — two full teams, a clickable matchup matrix showing each attacker's best move against each defender, color-coded by damage tier
 - **Best Moves** — pick two Pokémon (with real EVs, boosts, item, nature) and see every move in their **entire real movepool** ranked by damage, not just 4 hand-picked moves.
 Ability is restricted to the Pokémon's actual abilities in this mode; item stays free.

+Team-mode rosters (1 vs All / All vs 1 / All vs All) are capped to **3 Pokémon in Singles, 4 in Doubles** — Champions matches are never 6v6, even though you build a roster of 6 beforehand.
+The cap follows the Format selector in the Field panel automatically.

 ## What's Champions-specific here